deltaphi/RR32CanController/README.md

 This project is built using PlatformIO.
 It makes use of some features that may not be easily portable to other Arduino-supported MCUs.

+### Library Notes

+This project makes use of several libraries.
+Versioned links to those libraries are available as git submodules.
+Note that for seom libraries, using forks from the same source as this project may be required.

 Note that the CAN driver from the lib directory *must not* be present when you want to compile using the ESP32-IDF driver.
 Otherwise, the Controller will just attempt to sit there without sending queued messages or receiving any messages transmitted on the bus.

 ### Menuing